We found 5 providers matching flap reconstruction and who accept Aetna Gold EPO near Dallas, TX.

 All Interests: Eyelid Surgery, Dermabrasion, Breast Augmentation, Nose Surgery, Endoscopic Surgery, Breast ...
 (Read more)

-Dr. Bryan Armijo sees patients in Dallas, TX and Plano, TX.
-His medical specialty is plastic surgery.
-In addition to English, Dr. Armijo speaks Spanish.
-Clinical interests for Dr. Armijo include eyelid surgery, thigh lift, and general reconstruction.
-He is professionally affiliated with Texas Health Presbyterian Hospital Allen, Texas Health Presbyterian Hospital Plano, and Pine Creek Medical Center.
-He graduated from the University of Arizona College of Medicine and then he performed his residency at the University Hospitals, Cleveland.
-Dr. Armijo accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
-New patients are welcome to contact his office for an appointment.
+Dr. Bryan Armijo works as a plastic surgeon.
+In addition to English, he speaks Spanish.
+Areas of expertise for Dr. Armijo include eyelid surgery, thigh lift, and general reconstruction.
+Dr. Armijo is affiliated with Texas Health Resources and Pine Creek Medical Center.
+After attending the University of Arizona College of Medicine for medical school, he completed his residency training at the University Hospitals, Cleveland.
+Dr. Armijo accepts several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold.
+He is accepting new patients.

 Relevant Interests: , free flap breast reconstruction